ipython/ipython/docs/source/interactive/htmlnotebook.rst

 Magic commands
 --------------
+Magic commands, or *magics*, are one-word commands starting with `%`, which give commands to IPython itself (as opposed to standard Python commands which are exported to be run in a Python interpreter).

+Magics control different elements of the way that the IPython notebook operates.
+They are entered into standard code cells and executed as usual with :kbd:`Shift-Enter`.

+Some of the main magics are the following:

+``%lsmagic``
+  Lists all the magic commands available

+See CROSS-REF for a complete list of magics

 Exporting a notebook and importing existing scripts
 ---------------------------------------------------

+Need to talk about ipython nbconvert

 If you want to provide others with a static HTML or PDF view of your notebook, use the ``Print`` button.
 This opens a static view of the document, which you